-Police in Kenya fire tear gas to disperse mourners at Raila Odinga viewing
+At least 2 killed as police in Kenya fire shots to disperse Odinga mourners

 - list 3 of 3Raila Odinga: The symbol and symptom of Kenya’s political tragedy

+Local media outlets KTN News and Citizen TV later said the death toll had increased to four, with dozens of people injured.
+After security forces fired shots, police lobbed tear gas to disperse thousands of mourners, the two broadcasters showed, leaving the stadium deserted.

+Thousands of Odinga’s supporters began gathering on Nairobi’s streets from early morning on Thursday, with crowds congregating at Nairobi’s Moi International Sports Centre for the viewing.

-Tensions increased when some people breached a gate in the arena, with security forces firing tear gas in response.
+Tensions increased when some people breached a gate in the arena, with security forces firing shots and tear gas in response.
 As mourners fled, a stampede erupted near the stadium gates.

-At least three people were injured after security forces fired tear gas to disperse the crowds, the AFP news agency reported.

 After the incident, President William Ruto arrived at the stadium with members of Odinga’s family to view the coffin.
 Ruto and Odinga’s family paid their respects in a side room of the stadium.